-In the Junior Years (Prep - Year 5): Students will follow the Australian Curriculum syllabus documents for English, Mathematics, Science, Humanities and Social Sciences, The Arts, HPE and Languages.
-In 2016 we will be implementing Version 8 Australian Curriculum for Learning Areas.
-This rollout will be completed in 2017.
+In the Primary Years (Prep - Year 6): Students follow the Australian Curriculum syllabus documents for English, Mathematics, Science, Humanities and Social Sciences, The Arts, HPE and Languages.
+In 2023 we will begin implementing Version 9 of the Australian Curriculum.
+This rollout will start with Mathematics and English.
 The tenth Learning Area is Religion, where we follow the Brisbane Guidelines.
 Curriculum content and achievement standards are made explicit within the Australian Curriculum.
-Junior Years staff are responsible for the selection of the most suitable pedagogical approach for the students within their care.
-This ensures the best possible teaching and learning opportunities can take place at all times.
+Primary Years staff are responsible for selecting the most suitable pedagogical approach for the students within their care.
+This ensures the best possible teaching and learning opportunities can occur at all times.

-In the Middle Years (Years 6 – 9): The Mathematics curriculum reflects the Australian Curriculum Assessment and Reporting Authority (ACARA) National Curriculum.
-Mathematics is now taught and assessed using four strands;
+In the Secondary Years (Years 7-10): The Mathematics curriculum reflects the Australian Curriculum Assessment and Reporting Authority (ACARA) National Curriculum.
+Version 9 of the Australian Curriculum will begin to be implemented in 2023.

 In the Senior Secondary Years (Years 11-12):

 For Years 11 and 12, students may select from five mathematics subjects.

 - Specialist Mathematics is designed for students who develop confidence in their mathematical knowledge and ability and gain a positive view of themselves as mathematics learners.

 - Mathematical Methods enable students to see the connections between mathematics and other areas of the Curriculum and apply their mathematical skills to real-world problems, becoming critical thinkers, innovators and problem-solvers.

 - General Mathematics is designed for students who want to extend their mathematical skills beyond Year 10 but whose future studies or employment pathways do not require calculus.